-Why Don’t My Oil Analysis Results Correlate?
+Why Aren't My Oil Analysis Results Correlating?

-A common issue related to report interpretation deals with a perceived necessity for the results from two or more different tests to indicate the same potential problem.
+A common issue related to oil analysis report interpretation deals with a perceived necessity for the results from two or more different tests to indicate the same potential problem.
 This expectation, which may be based on a misconception, often leads to greater confusion.
 Therefore, it is important to understand which tests do or do not correlate, and under which circumstances.
 Consider these two examples.

 Elemental Spectroscopy & Particle Count

-Elemental spectroscopy is performed by diluting a sample with solvent and injecting into a plasma where it is ionized (essentially burned at a temperature of nearly 10,000 K (hotter than the surface of the sun).
+Elemental spectroscopy is performed by diluting a sample with solvent and injecting into a plasma where it is ionized (essentially burned at a temperature of nearly 10,000 K hotter than the surface of the sun).
 Each element on the periodic table emits a unique color of light as it is ionized, and the instrument measures the intensity of these colors to determine the concentration (reported in part per million – ppm).

 A noteworthy limitation to this test is that the sample must completely ionize within a very small, measured area of the plasma.
 As such, only particulate within 0-5 microns is accurately measured, and particles larger than 10 microns are essentially not measured at all.
 Wear particles generated under normal conditions and airborne contaminants easily fall within this range, however severe wear and/or contamination may produce particles too large for detection and would require supplemental testing such as particle counting or analytical ferrography.